 Upon stipulation of the parties, the written conservatorship referral prepared by a psychiatrist and/or a licensed clinical psychologist who is on the staff of a Lanterman-Petris-Short Act approved facility may be received into evidence.

 Establishment of Conservatorship - Hearing - Evidence (Conservatorship Investigation Report)

-Under the Welfare and Institutions Code, the conservatorship investigation report is admissible into evidence at the hearing.
-(Adopted 7/1/2006)
+Under the Welfare and Institutions Code, the conservatorship investigation report is admissible into evidence at the initial hearing.

 Establishment of Conservatorship - Hearing - Appointment of Conservator